-Aside from the usual washing machine and dryer (although I suppose you could also do this by hand in a tub if that's your jam), you'll need a few extras to clean sheets stained with body oils and odors.
-You can use whatever laundry detergent you prefer.
+Aside from the usual washing machine and dryer (although I suppose you could also do this by hand in a tub, if that's your jam), you'll need a few extra items to clean sheets stained with body oils and odors.

-- Borax (a natural laundry booster) to help with odors, but also as a safe all-fabric color-safe "bleach."
+- Borax: This is a natural laundry booster that helps with odors but is also a safe all-fabric color-safe "bleach."

-- White distilled vinegar as a natural fabric softener, but it's also fantastic for neutralizing odors.
+- White distilled vinegar: This acts as a natural fabric softener, but it's also fantastic for neutralizing odors.
 Don't worry, vinegar dries "clean" in that there is no vinegar scent left once the fabric is fully dry.
 I use vinegar in every one of my laundry loads (including delicates), and it does no damage.

 How to Clean Those Stinky, Oily Sheets!